Descaling Heat Exchangers on

 • Reconnect the hot water line and open all the water valves.

-• Resume the power and run the unit.
+• Restore power and run the unit.

 Related